 Here is an example of a specific printer driver from Xerox that you would have to install on your computer to utilize all the features of your device:

-There are three main types of drivers: Printer Command Language (PCL), PostScript (PS), and XML Paper Specification (XPS).
+There are two main types of printer drivers: Printer Command Language (PCL), and PostScript (PS).

 Printer Command Language (PCL)

 The PCL printer driver is considered an industry standard for print drivers, and it was developed by the popular printer brand HP in the 1980s.